4loops/numberphile-persistence/README.md

 It is conjectured that there are no numbers of multiplicative persistence > 11.

 The code uses a depth-first search technique (through recursion) looking for numbers which have a prime factorization composed entirely of 2s, 3s, and 7s.

+These early attempts suggest that this might not be an efficient way to search for these numbers.

+Potential improvements:
+- parallelization
+- other base systems